ryangriggs/image-resize/README.md

 # image-resize
-Javascript client-side image resizer using Canvas object
+Javascript client-side image resizer function using HTML Canvas object

 This library makes client-side image resizing easy and simple, using the HTML Canvas object.